FardinHaque60/Bug-Base/README.md

 Open a project -> make changes to name, date, or description fields -> press update once you have finished making your changes

+> Deleting a Ticket:

+1st Option: search for the ticket you would like to delete on search page -> right click on that entry -> click delete

+2nd Option: search for the ticket you would like to delete on search page -> click on that ticket entry on the table to open it -> click delete in the bottom left hand side

+> Editing a Ticket:

+Open the the ticket -> change any of the fields on this page -> click update to save your changes

+> Deleting a Comment:

+1st Option: Open the ticket page for which the comment is under -> right click the comment you would like to delete in the comment table -> click delete

+2nd Option: Click on the comment you would like to delete to open the comment page -> click delete in the bottom left hand side

+> Editing a Comment:

+Open the comment by clicking on it when on it's ticket page -> edit the description field -> click update